mehranml/drf-keycloak-auth/README.md

 }
 ```

-KeycloakMultiAuthentication should instead be configured as the authentication class.
+KeycloakMultiAuthentication should be configured as the authentication class.

 ```
 REST_FRAMEWORK = {